SimoneZasso/Loneliness-PISA2022/README.md

 **Description:**

-This [directory](https://github.com/SimoneZasso/Loneliness-PISA2022/tree/main/Function_R) houses R scripts and functions utilized for specific functionalities within the project.
+This [directory](https://github.com/SimoneZasso/Loneliness-PISA2022/tree/main/Function_R) contains R scripts and functions utilized within the project.
 It encompasses modularized functions for tasks such as data manipulation, model fitting, and result interpretation.
-These functions contribute to the overall workflow and efficiency of the project's analysis pipeline.

 ## Dataset